moira-alert/doc/source/development/notifier.rst

 - notifier/mail

 All of them implement interface ``Sender`` from ``interfaces.go``.
-Please, note that scheduling and throttling require that senders support packing several events into one message.
+Please, note that scheduling and throttling require senders to support packing several events into one message.

 You should include your new sender in ``configureSenders`` method of ``notifier/main.go`` with appropriate type.